aul12/BikeSimulation/README.md

 * Power estimation from a time for a given segment
 * Optimal pacing

+## CdA Estimation

+Using the physics (see below) the CdA can be estimated from a recorded activity.
+For every timestep the power used for climbing, accelerating and the rolling resistance is calculated.
+Subtracting this power from the power produced by the rider yields the power lost to drag

+$$
+P_\text{Rider}(t) - P_\text{Climbing}(t) - P_\text{Accelerating}(t) - P_\text{Roll} = P_\text{Drag}
+$$

+over all data points (consisting of velocity and corresponding drag) the CdA can be estimated through a least squares fit.

+Run `python3 CdAEstimation.py --help` to get more information on the usage of the tool.

+## Optimal Pacing

+Optimizes the total time for a course for a given average power.
+For this the pacing strategy is formulated as an optimal control problem with the velocity dynamics as described below.
+This optimal control problem is solved using a model predictive controller based on dynamic gradient descend.

+Run `python3 OptimalPacing.py --help` to get more information on the usage of the tool.

 ## Theory

 A given route is split into segments (for example between GPX waypoints),